The upgrades that allow me to monitor the progress of my students are phenomenal.

 Marketplace Live Wins Silver Brandon Hall Excellence in Learning Technology Award

-6 decision rounds, with each round taking ½ to 1 hour to complete.
+6 decision rounds, with each round taking 30 minutes to one hour to complete.

 The Introduction to Marketing simulation challenges students to make realistic marketing and business decisions in a competitive, fast-paced market.

 It allows your students to develop and execute a complete marketing strategy, including brand design, pricing, ad copy design, media placement, distribution, and sales force management.